K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Analysis and validation

 \subsubsection{Inter-day difference.}

-The data collection for inter-day differences was conducted on a separate day from the ideal condition.
-Consequently, a comparative analysis of sEMG under these two conditions was performed.
-We examined the MAV values of sEMG signals across all gait cycles from five walking trials of a participant at walking speeds of 0.5 m/s, 1.0 m/s, and 1.5 m/s.
+The inter-day difference experiments were performed on a separate day from the ideal condition experiments.
+Consequently, a comparative analysis of the sEMG data under these two conditions was performed.
+We examined the MAVs of the sEMG signals across all the gait cycles from five walking trials of a participant at walking speeds of 0.5 m/s, 1.0 m/s, and 1.5 m/s.
 As shown in Figure~\ref{fig:InterDayCurveBar}~(a), for the three walking speeds, the MAV variations throughout the gait cycle exhibit similar trends under both conditions.
-However, significant amplitude differences are observed, indicating that while the participant's walking pattern remains consistent, the characteristics of the sEMG signal have changed.
-Specifically, the Euclidean distance shown in Figure~\ref{fig:InterDayCurveBar}~(b) provides a quantitative assessment.
-The intra-condition distances for both the ideal condition and inter-day differences remain relatively small, indicating consistency in the sEMG data characteristics across the five trials within each condition.
-However, the significantly greater Euclidean distance between the ideal condition and inter-day difference suggests that variations in the participant's physiological state on different days result in notable changes in the sEMG signal characteristics.
+However, significant differences in amplitude were observed, indicating that while the participant's walking pattern remained consistent across conditions, the characteristics of the sEMG signal changed.
+Specifically, the Euclidean distance shown in Figure~\ref{fig:InterDayCurveBar}~(b) provides a quantitative assessment of these characteristics.
+The intra-condition distances for both the ideal condition and inter-day difference experiments remain relatively small, indicating consistency in the sEMG data characteristics across the five trials within each condition.
+However, the significantly greater Euclidean distance between the ideal condition and inter-day difference condition suggests that variations in the participant's physiological state on different days result in notable changes in the sEMG signal characteristics.